syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### complex script text

-This setting allows you to Preservation of complex script text in converted PDF document.
+This setting allows you to preserve the complex script text in the converted PDF document.

-The following code sample shows how to Preservation of complex script text into the converted PDF document.
+The following code sample shows how to preserve the complex script text in the converted PDF document.

 {% tabs %}